gabocorrea/nodejs.dev/src/documentation/0027-npm-dependencies-devdependencies/index.md

 Development dependencies are intended as development-only packages, that are unneeded in production.
 For example testing packages, webpack or Babel.

-When you go in production, if you type `npm install` and the folder contains a `package.json` file, they are installed, as npm assumes this is a development deploy.
+When you go in production, if you type `npm install` and the folder contains a `package.json` file, `devDependencies` are installed too, as npm assumes this is a development deploy.

 You need to set the `--production` flag (`npm install --production`) to avoid installing those development dependencies.